yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    allow to add build options (e.g. ``systemd``).
 For these cases, your append file would not even use the :term:`FILESEXTRAPATHS` statement.

+The end result of this ``.bbappend`` file is that on a Raspberry Pi, where ``rpi`` will exist in the list of :term:`OVERRIDES`, the file ``meta-raspberrypi/recipes-bsp/formfactor/formfactor/rpi/machconfig`` will be used during :ref:`ref-tasks-fetch` and the test for a non-zero file size in :ref:`ref-tasks-install` will return true, and the file will be installed.

 Prioritizing Your Layer
 -----------------------